development6601/test-react-todo/src/types/README.md

 # 📁 types

-> The directory `src\types` stores type definitions for a software project.
+> The `src\types` directory stores the type definitions for a project's source code.

 ## 📋 Directory Overview

-The directory `src\types` stores type definitions for a software project.
+The `src\types` directory stores the type definitions for a project's source code.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files